 If the proposed (November 18) Withdrawal Agreement is in place

-Those living lawfully in the UK before the end of the Implementation period are eligible for ‘settled status’ under the EU Settlement Scheme which will be open fully by 30 March 2019 and the deadline for applying is 30th June 2021.
+Those living lawfully in the UK before the end of the Implementation period are eligible for ‘settled status’ under the EU Settlement Scheme which has been fully open since 30 March 2019 and the deadline for applying is 30th June 2021.

 The main points of the settlement scheme are